Texas Trust Administration

 “Administration” or “settlement” of a trust after a death is a sobering responsibility.
 It is of utmost importance that you seek appropriate professional assistance and the trustee should be represented by legal counsel.
 There are many legal, tax, accounting, and investment obligations/duties of a trustee, some of which impose personal liability on the trustee(s).
 The law firm of HAIMAN HOGUE, PLLC is experienced and committed to assist the trustee in every step of the process.
 We guide and assist the trustee through the maze of legal, accounting, tax and ethical issues required to administer and distribute the estate of a deceased person.

-Please feel free to schedule a time to speak with one of the trust administration professionals at HAIMAN HOGUE, PLLC today:
+Please feel free to schedule a time to speak with one of the guardianship professionals at HAIMAN HOGUE, PLLC today: